 Shop Sports Bras:

 As a busty girl, I always used to buy the M&S extra high impact zip up bras, and then I couldn’t get them in my size or just in dull white.
-I switched to a Shock Absorber Extreme Impact sports bra and I love it.
-Don’t know that I would go back to M&S now, and they are available in funky prints too. – Kate
+I switched to a Shock Absorber Extreme Impact sports bra and I love it. – Kate

 Another vote for the Marks and Spencer zip front!
 Easy to get off, best support I’ve found! – Annabel

-Shock absorbers, definitely.
-But just got a long line bra / top thing from Sweaty Betty which is fine for yoga, pilates etc. Nothing bouncy tho! 😳 – Amanda
+Shock Absorber, definitely.
+But just got a long line bra / top thing from Sweaty Betty which is fine for yoga, pilates etc. – Amanda

 Freya Active Underwire Sports Bra*.
 They are amazing, underwired but comfy and like a normal bra so you don’t have to be a contortionist to get out of it when you’re sweaty! – Cath